It's no secret--stress kills.

 How would I know?
-Well, a clear MRI and a lower sed rate would help, but also I would be able to live in the moment most of the time and not live in a heightened state of fear and panic.
-As was Donna's goal, I would find and reclaim my joy.
+I would be able to live in the moment most of the time.
+As was Donna's goal, I would reclaim my joy.

 What would I do differently?
 Well, that really has been the lesson in all this.

 Donna talks about how when you feel "bad" physically you lose your sense of self, because in one or many ways you feel broken, defective.
-My whole young life I identified myself as an anxiety ridden, fearful person, but now I know I was a simply person with a misfiring immune system.
-I thought it was my fault.
-My fault, because I was emotionally weak.
-Now I know it was not my fault.
+Now I know I am simply person with a misfiring immune system.
 To regain my sense of self, I must learn to trust myself.

 This realization in relations to the question: "What would I do differently?" or to rephrase the question "How will I rediscover my sense of self" is going to change my life.

 Here's what I'm going to do: I'm going to go out and engage with this wild, magnificent world we live in.